chilit-nl/reveal.js/2022.03.1.jvmgc/slides.md

 int main() {
   int z = 15; // allocate an integer on the stack in main func1(z); // call func1
-  return 0; // after func1 ended, x is not longe allocated }
+  return 0; // after func1 ended, x is no longer allocated }
 ```